delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

     * Aleo has also done post-hoc verification of R1CS gadgets using Kestrel Institute's [Axe](https://www.kestrel.edu/research/axe/) toolkit.
 * [Nomadic Labs](https://www.nomadic-labs.com/) is a consulting firm that does a lot of work on Tezos and they built the Zcash Sapling protocol for shielded transactions into the Tezos blockchain as of the Edo upgrade.
 Kestrel Institute formally verified some of the R1CSes used in that protocol.
 (Nomadic Labs also does a lot of other FV work.)<span style="text-decoration:underline;"> </span>
 * Andrew Miller and Bolton Bailey are working on a [formal verification of a variety of SNARK](https://github.com/BoltonBailey/formal-snarks-project) proof systems, using the Lean Theorem Prover, in the Algebraic Group Model.
-* Anoma team is working on the [Juvix language](https://github.com/anoma/juvix) as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages
+* Anoma team is working on the [Juvix language](https://github.com/anoma/juvix) as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages.
 * Veridise is working on:
-    * [Medjai](https://github.com/Veridise/Medjai), a symbolic evaluator for Cairo, intended for use in automatic proof search
+    * [Medjai](https://github.com/Veridise/Medjai), a symbolic evaluator for Cairo, intended for use in automatic proof search.
-    * [Picus](https://github.com/Veridise/Picus), a symbolic VM for R1CS, intended for use in automatic proof search
+    * [Picus](https://github.com/Veridise/Picus), a symbolic VM for R1CS, intended for use in automatic proof search.
-    * [V](https://github.com/Veridise/V), a specification language intended for use in expressing statements to be proven by automatic proof search
+    * [V](https://github.com/Veridise/V), a specification language intended for use in expressing statements to be proven by automatic proof search.
     * [Coda](https://github.com/Veridise/Coda), a framework for certifying ZK circuits using the Coq proof assistant.
 It uses a high-level, functional ZK DSL to summarize circuit behavior and simplify manual proving.
-* [Ecne](https://0xparc.org/blog/ecne) is a special-purpose automatic proof search tool which can prove that an R1CS constraint system defines a function (total or partial)
+* [Ecne](https://0xparc.org/blog/ecne) is a special-purpose automatic proof search tool which can prove that an R1CS constraint system defines a function (total or partial).
-    * In other words, it proves that for any input values on which the system is satisfiable, there is a unique combination of output values on which the system is satisfied
+    * In other words, it proves that for any input values on which the system is satisfiable, there is a unique combination of output values on which the system is satisfied.
-    * This approach has been proven to be useful in flushing out bugs in circuits
+    * This approach has been proven to be useful in flushing out bugs in circuits.
 * [Starkware](https://starkware.co/) is writing [Lean](https://leanprover.github.io/) [proofs](https://github.com/starkware-libs/formal-proofs) to check that circuits expressed as Cairo programs conform to their specs.
 * [Alex Ozdemir](https://cs.stanford.edu/~aozdemir/research/) from Stanford is working on adding a finite field solver to the [cvc5](https://github.com/alex-ozdemir/CVC4/tree/ff) SMT Solver.
 * Lucas Clemente Vella and Leonardo Alt are working on [SMT solver](https://github.com/lvella/polynomial-solver/blob/master/docs/SMT-2022-extended-abstract/full-text.pdf) of polynomial equations over finite fields.